-On October 11, 2009, former Governor Arnold Schwarzenegger signed Assembly Bill 1535 that merged the Hearing Aid Dispensers Bureau, Department of Consumer Affairs into the Speech-Language Pathology and Audiology Board to create the Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board (Section 2531 Business and Professions Code), effective January 1, 2010.
-The newly merged Board regulates the professions of speech-language pathology, audiology, and hearing aid dispensing.
-Each profession is separate and distinct from the other, each having their individual scopes of practice, entry-level requirements, and professional settings, with some overlap in treated pathologies and rehabilitation.
-In order to adequately balance the professional expertise and public input on the Board, the governance structure of the Board comprises: two speech-language pathologists, two audiologists, one of whom must be a dispensing audiologist, two hearing aid dispensers, and a public member seat occupied by a licensed physician and surgeon, board certified in otolaryngology, all of whom are appointed by the Governor.
-Two other public member seats are to be appointed by the Senate Committee on Rules and the Speaker of the Assembly, respectively.
-Members are appointed for a four-year terms and no member may serve more than two consecutive terms.
+On October 11, 2009, Governor Arnold Schwarzenegger signed Assembly Bill 1535 which merged the Hearing Aid Dispensers Bureau into the Speech-Language Pathology and Audiology Board to create the Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board (Section 2531 Business and Professions Code), effective January 1, 2010.
+The newly merged Board regulates the professions of speechlanguage pathology, audiology, and hearing aid dispensing.
+Each profession is separate and distinct.
+Each has its own scope of practice, entry-level requirements, and professional settings, with some overlap in treated pathologies and rehabilitation.
+To balance the professional expertise and public input on the Board, the governance structure of the Board consists of two speech-language pathologists; two audiologists, one of whom must be a dispensing audiologist; two hearing aid dispensers; and a public member who must be a licensed physician and surgeon board certified in otolaryngology.
+All of these members are appointed by the Governor.
+In addition, one public member seat is appointed by the Senate Rules Committee and one by the Speaker of the Assembly.
+Members are appointed for four-year terms and no member may serve more than two consecutive terms.